easy-apps-xyz/docs/resources/termsofservice.md

 - EasyApps generates and manages all Discord bot tokens for white-label bots
 - Clients do not provide their own bot tokens
-- Tokens are stored securely and are accessible only to authorized EasyApps management personnel
+- Tokens are stored securely and are accessible only to authorised EasyApps management personnel

 ---